python/peps/.github/PULL_REQUEST_TEMPLATE/new-pep.md

 ---
-name: New PEP
+name: New Standards Track PEP
-about: Submit a new draft PEP for consideration
+about: Submit a new draft Standards Track PEP for consideration
 labels: "new-pep"
 ---